victorcastro/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-push-notifications-callkit.md

 ## iOS Throttling Notifications

-iOS will under certain circumstances throttle push notifications and not deliver the notification to your application (even if it was receved on the device/OS level).
+iOS will under certain circumstances throttle push notifications and not deliver the notification to your application (even if it was received on the device/OS level).
 Note that this also applies to VoIP push notifications.
 Exact throttling behaviour and limits are subject to iOS internal details, but the well known throttling scenarios are:

 * The end user has actively terminated the application. iOS will only start delivering notifications to the application again after the user has actively started the application again.
 * Your app has not been reporting VoIP push notifications to _CallKit_.
 Please see the separate sections above on how to report VoIP push notifications as _CallKit_ calls.